Pavani-Lonavath/project1-app/README.md

 6. It will open the link of your application deployed. its not fully working yet....copy that URL of your GAE deployed.
 7. Paste the link in your facebook App-> Settings and Website URL as shown in screenshot here . http://imgur.com/XYCTbrf (Note: if you dont see the Website URL option in your facebook APP settings, go on same page.
 Click "Add Platform -> Website" and set the website then ) .

+## APP Running Demo

-cheers :)
+There is a running app here http://1-dot-project1-test-168922.appspot.com/ cheers :)
 Imran malik